Guides

 Japanese Drugstore Chains: A Guide for Visitors

-What to expect at Matsukiyo, Welcia, Sugi, Sun Drug, Daikoku, and Tomod's — the major chains you'll find across Japan.
+What to expect at Matsukiyo, Welcia, Sugi, Sun Drug, Daikoku, Tomod's, Seims, and Create — the major chains you'll find across Japan.

 Claritin EX is Japan's version of Claritin — same loratadine 10 mg, once daily.
 Available at most drugstores and on Amazon Japan.